tlverse/tlverse-handbook/05-origami.md

 before, $O_1 = (W_1, Y_1)$ played that role) while the remaining $n-1$ sampled
 units are included in the training set.
-Repeating this approach $n$ times results in $n$ risk estimates, for example, $MSE_1, MSE_2, \ldots, MSE_n$ (note that these are the mean squared error (MSE) estimates when unit $i$ is validation set).
+Repeating this approach $n$ times results in $n$ risk estimates, for example, $MSE_1, MSE_2, \ldots, MSE_n$ (note that these are the mean squared error (MSE) estimates when unit $i$ is the validation set).
 The estimate of the true risk is then the average over the $n$ leave-one-out risk estimates.
 While the leave-one-out cross-validation scheme results in a less biased (albeit, more variable) estimate of risk than the